igor-alexandrov/paperclip-aws/README.md

 [![Build Status](https://secure.travis-ci.org/igor-alexandrov/paperclip-aws.png)](http://travis-ci.org/igor-alexandrov/paperclip-aws)

-# Storage module to official 'aws-sdk' gem for Amazon S3 #
+# Paperclip storage module to use Amazon S3 with official 'aws-sdk' gem #

 'paperclip-aws' is a full featured storage module that supports all S3 locations (American, European and Japanese) without any additional hacking.